vladephp/Javascript-notes/README.md

 ## 4 Rules of using this order by precedence

-### Was the function called with 'new' keyword?
+- Was the function called with 'new' keyword?

-### EXPLICIT BINDING: Was the funcction called with 'call' or 'apply' specifying an explicit this? or Hard binding (bind)?
+- EXPLICIT BINDING: Was the function called with 'call' or 'apply' specifying an explicit this? or Hard binding (bind)?

 We can't change hard binding with call or apply.

-### IMPLICIT BINDING: Was the function called via a containing/owning object (context)?
+- IMPLICIT BINDING: Was the function called via a containing/owning object (context)?

-### DEFAULT: global object (except strict mode - undefind)
+- DEFAULT: global object (except strict mode - undefind)

+# 7. Function

+## Function with new keyword

+When we put new keyword in front any funciton call, turn that function call in consturctor call.
+Four things occur:

+- new object will be create

+- that object links to another object

+- that new object gets bound as this keyword for function call

+- if function doesn't return anything, function will return this ( that new object )